Politics weigh as Korea's KEPCO eyes the Toshiba nuclear option

 KEPCO aims to build six more reactors abroad by 2025, targeting markets like Britain and South Africa.

-But the utility, with $44.6 billion of debt as of December 2016, is in no rush to acquire Toshiba's business, the people said, as it needs clarity on the potential Westinghouse baggage - in terms of liabilities, but also intellectual property.
+But the utility, still heavily indebted, is in no rush to acquire Toshiba's business, the people said, as it needs clarity on the potential Westinghouse baggage - in terms of liabilities, but also intellectual property.

 That could mean months, or even years, of waiting, one said.